-To schedule a Neighborhood Watch Program, fraud or scam program or any other safety program, contact officer Jeremy Busby at 918-423-9657 or email him at email@example.com.
-The programs are free of charge.
+To schedule a Neighborhood Watch meeting or other safety program, contact officer Jeremy Busby at 918-423-9657 or email him at email@example.com.

 If you have any information on a crime, contact the McAlester Police Department’s Criminal Investigation Division at 918-421-4917 or email me at firstname.lastname@example.org.
 You may remain anonymous.
-To report any other criminal activity, contact the McAlester Police Department at 918-423-1212, or dial 911 if it is an emergency.
+To report any other criminal activity, contact the McAlester Police Department at 918-423-1212, or if it is an emergency, dial 911.

-Have a great week and don’t forget to buckle up!
+Have a safe week and don’t forget to buckle up!

 Det.
 Sgt.
 Morris is the public information officer for McAlester Police Department.
 Contact him at 918-423-1212 or email@example.com.